-There are 16 management zones in the Reserve and New State Park.
+There are 16 management zones in the Reserve and Ishxenta State Park.
 Management zones spatially define the management concept for a unit.
-They describe the management intent, goals by area, and guidelines for implementation of area-specific goals.
+They describe the management intent, goals by area, and guidelines for implementation of area-specific goals. composite whole to restore, protect, and maintain its native environmental complexes in balance with creating high-quality visitor experiences and outdoor recreation opportunities.

 Management zones are established for each park unit based on the distinct features, resources, geographic location, interpretive characteristics, and the desired visitor experiences and uses of each zone.
 The management zones are as follows: